-The relocation types defined for 64-bit (wide mode) applications on PA-RISC 2.0 are shown in the following table.
+The relocation types defined for 64-bit (wide mode) applications on PA-RISC 2.0 are shown in Table 14.
 Many relocations are defined for both sets of applications; these share the same number (some mnemonics differ, but the definitions are identical when two mnemonics share the same value).
-All mnemonics have the prefix "R\PARISC\".
+All mnemonics have the prefix "R_PARISC".
 Instruction formats are shown with a reference to the format number as defined in the PA-RISC 2.0 Architecture and Instruction Set Reference Manual.